 In FSI, digital images of a series of records are published online, along with an on-screen form into which a volunteer extracts the information.
 Every record is transcribed independently by two different volunteers.
 The computer finds any discrepancies between the two transcriptions, and a third volunteer, an arbitrator, makes the final decision.
 Thousands of volunteers from all over the world are involved.

 In the fall of 2009, we launched a project to index an important resource for Toronto researchers—a “partner” project with FamilySearch Indexing.
 The resource is the burial registers of the “Toronto Trust Cemeteries” (as the Mount Pleasant Group of Cemeteries was known prior to 1990.)
-The project includes records up to 1935, so it will include:
+The project encompasses records up to 1935, so it includes:

 - York General Burying Ground (Potters’ Field) 1826-1855